×

 Who is starring in Pirates of the Caribbean 6?

-Well, everybody on the planet knows Depp was involved in a very public defamation trial against his ex-wife, Amber Heard.
+Well, everybody knows Depp was involved in a very public defamation trial against his ex-wife, Amber Heard.
 And according to Depp, accusations leveled at him by Heard had a major impact on his career.
 In 2018, the U.K. tabloid Daily Mail claimed that Depp was "out" as Jack Sparrow, and when this was brought up during the trial, Depp responded, "Two years had gone by of constant worldwide talk about me being this wife beater.
 So I'm sure that Disney was trying to cut ties to be safe."

 Who is writing Pirates of the Caribbean 6?